 If you have spent any length of time reloading used cartridges, then you know exactly how important a case trimmer is.
 And if you are new to reloading, then it won’t be long until you find out.
 Every time you fire a cartridge, the brass expands ever so slightly to perfectly fill the chamber.
 When you resize the brass in your sizing die, this extra expansion becomes extra length, as the cartridge gets every so slightly longer.
 Granted, this is only several thousandths of an inch, but over time this adds up, until the point when your cartridges will no longer fit in the chamber!
 Simply put, if you plan on reloading your cases several times, you have no choice but to buy a case trimmer.
 Thankfully, the market is flush with excellent options for every budget.
-If you want to find the best case trimmer for you, then keep reading!
+If you want to find the best case trimmer in 2023 for you, then keep reading!

 Short On Time?
 Here Is The Bullet List